-There are almost 60 million Hispanic and Latinos living in America, and most of them are believing deeply in the ‘American Dream’.
+There are some 60 million Hispanic and Latinos living in America, and most of them are believing deeply in the ‘American Dream’.
 All of our grandparents and parents have come to this great country to pursue their own American Dream, and we all have followed right in their footsteps.
+But let’s take a closer look at Latino Entrepreneurial Journalism – what is it?

 We left our families and our countries to find better lives for not only ourselves but also for exactly the families we left behind.
 We all arrived with great dreams and the willingness to work hard to realize our goals.